Dr. Anurag Singh proposed single-dose radiation for many cancer patients, and use of nonopioid to manage mucositis

 - Single-fraction radiation for lung cancer: Three new treatment guidelines and a review article specifically cite work by Dr. Singh and colleagues in recommending “hypofractionated” radiation given in a single treatment for many patients receiving stereotactic ablative body radiotherapy, known as SBRT or SABR, as treatment for lung cancer — publications specifically responding to the challenges of providing cancer treatment during the COVID-19 pandemic.
 “Local control rate, progression-free survival (PFS) and overall survival, as well as late toxicity and quality of life, were comparable between single-fraction and multi-fraction SABR regimens,” note the guidelines published Aug.
 1 in Clinical Oncology.

 The other journals that cited work by Dr. Singh as they outline recommendations for single-fraction radiation therapy for lung cancer are Advances in Radiation Oncology, the International Journal of Radiation Oncology, Biology, Physics and the World Journal of Clinical Oncology.

-Additionally, a preference for single-fraction SBRT is noted in the recommendations within a consensus statement from the European Society for Radiology and Oncology (ESTRO) and the American Society for Radiation Oncology (ASTRO) on management of patients with lung cancer during COVID-19.
+Additionally, a preference for single-fraction SBRT is noted in the recommendations within a consensus statement from the European Society for Radiotherapy and Oncology (ESTRO) and the American Society for Radiation Oncology (ASTRO) on management of patients with lung cancer during COVID-19.